 Committee Size: The group agreed on a committee membership of up to 7 people.
 Andrew said he would check with the Town Administrator to see if there is any problem with that limit.
 To recruit members Tom agreed to draft a news release to the Recorder and to the Town web site.
 They will post those pending review by the members.

-UMASS Clean Energy Extension: Tom met with Duane Breger, Lauren Mattison, and River Strong and discussed municipal and residential energy usage.
+UMASS Clean Energy Extension: Tom met on Zoom with Duane Breger, Lauren Mattison, and River Strong and discussed municipal and residential energy usage.
 They said that typically a municipality emits about 3-4% of carbon emissions and that is mostly from the schools.
-Mass Energy Insight addressed energy issues at the Cowell Gym and at the Wastewater Treatment Plant.
+Mass Energy Insight catalogs municipal energy use data.
 Their data can be accessed by the Town Administrator once we appoint a committee rep to request it.
 John Walsh agreed to be the rep for Municipal Energy Use data.
 They suggested we need to do a better job educating Town residents about what a Green Community is, what the energy incentives are.

 Tom suggested that once we decide on our objectives we should develop outreach materials that educate toward those goals.